 - Relaxing by playing with your phone, or on social media channels

 - Working on your laptop late at night

 - Going straight from one task or chore to the next, without allowing wind down time

 - Constantly checking your phone or emails

-- Regular refueling on coffee and other caffeinated drinks
+- Regular refuelling on coffee and other caffeinated drinks

 - Giving in to sugar cravings

 - Skipping meals because you are ‘too busy’